gssariev/overr-syncerr/README.md

 ## Known issues (WIP)

 - **Discussions:** if discover any bugs or have a suggestion on how to improve the project, feel free to create a discussion or post an issue :)

-## Getting Started

-Refer to the official Overr-Syncerr docs at - https://docs.overrsyncerr.info

 ### Want to help?
 - Looking for someone who can make a Unraid template